Italy, But Slower: A Toddler’s Tour of Puglia

 That first evening, we accidentally fell straight into a festival of ukeleles (a real thing) and of saints, which wasn’t on our list of things to do in Monopoli.
 The whole town was outside, dressed in their best, eating and laughing, food in one hand, rosary beads in the other.
 We joined in like locals with Ezra perched on his dad’s shoulders watching the religious procession.
 At sunset, after feasting on zucchini flower pinsotti, we headed to the harbour where the stonewashed buildings turned a hue of burnt honey in the fading light.

 The next morning, I did what any mother travelling in Italy with a toddler dreams of and snuck out while the boys slept.
-I fetched a box of pastries and picked up lemons the size of Ezra’s head, purely for decoration.
+I fetched a box of pastries and picked up lemons the size of Ezra’s head, purely for decoration of course.
 We ate on the tiny balcony that overlooked the empty Piazza Vittorio Emanuele II as the sun got warmer.
 Excited by the cars passing below and the morning birds eager to share our breakfast, Ezra was on a holiday of his own.

 POLIGNANO A MARE

 We took the train five minutes north to Polignano a Mare and stood on the Ponte Borbonico di Lama Monachile, the 19th‑century bridge that spans Polignano’s dramatic gorge.
-The view from there was otherworldly, with sheer limestone cliffs plunging into a narrow cove, the Adriatic shimmering a deep, insolent turquoise beneath us, swimmers scattered like glossy marbles in a bowl of sea.
+The view from there was otherworldly, with sheer limestone cliffs plunging into a narrow cove, the Adriatic shimmering in a deep turquoise beneath us, swimmers scattered like glossy marbles in a bowl of sea.
 We paused at Il Super Mago del Gelo Mario Campanella, legendary for inventing the caffè speciale, a sweet-honeyed concoction of coffee, lemon zest, cream, and amaretto served in a glass, paired with grainy, nut-flecked croissants.
 We sat and ate, with no agenda, just in-the-moment joy.

 At Olio su Pane, I had my first octopus panino of the trip and considered asking for a second before I’d finished.
 Lunch stretched on, as lunch with toddlers so often does, with one of us eating with one hand and the other reaching into my Mary Poppins baby bag and pulling out all the distractions.
 And of course, the naps in the buggy are always shorter on holiday.
 When he eventually fell asleep, we wandered slowly through the old town, hunting for shade like lizards.
 Back in Monopoli, we joined some friends for dinner and revelled in the shared relief of having someone else entertain Ezra for a whole five minutes.